webrecorder/browsertrix-crawler/README.md

       --profile                             Path to tar.gz file which will be extracted and used as the browser
                                             profile                     [string]
+      --screencastPort                      If set to a non-zero value, starts an HTTP server with screencast
+                                            accessible on this port
+                                                           [number] [default: 0]
 ```

 For the `--waitUntil` flag,  see [page.goto waitUntil options](https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagegotourl-options).

 The default is `load`, but for static sites, `--wait-until domcontentloaded` may be used to speed up the crawl (to avoid waiting for ads to load for example),
 while `--waitUntil networkidle0` may make sense for dynamic sites.

 ### Behaviors